junxit/us-congress-bills-113/bill.md

 # H.R.
 384

-> To establish the position of Special Assistant for Veterans Affairs in the Department of Housing and Urban Development, and for other purposes.
+> To transfer the position of Special Assistant for Veterans Affairs in the Department of Housing and Urban Development to the Office of the Secretary, and for other purposes.

 ## § 1.
 Short title